-After spending four years in the Navy, I was ready for a change.
+After spending 4 years in the Navy, I was ready for a change.
 I was tired of the politics and having someone else dictate when and where I went.
-I wanted to sleep in a normal-sized bed not one called the coffin rack.
-Actually, it’s smaller than a coffin.
-Being able to wash my clothes during the day, not at 3 am like a bridge troll.
+I wanted to sleep in a normal-sized bed not one called a coffin rack (actually, it was smaller than a coffin) and be able to wash my clothes during the day, not at 3 am like a bridge troll.
 Or the ultimate luxury, a Hollywood shower, that’s navy speak for a shower lasting longer than 5 minuets.

-But as I was strapping myself into the stiff helicopter seat and blared the classic, Danger Zone.
-I had to gulp deep breaths, to not let the tears spill onto my cheeks.
+But as I was strapping myself into the stiff helicopter seat and blared the navy classic, Danger Zone.
+I had to gulp deep breaths and not let the tears spill onto my cheeks.
 Crying is not an approved collateral duty.

 After years of planning this day and the excitement of leaving in a black hawk helicopter ride, I didn’t think it would feel this.

 While enlisted in the Navy, my closest shipmates and I were obsessed with Top Gun and the Danger Zone.
 It was our own personal anthem.
 I had seen the movie before I joined, and it seemed weirdly appropriate to watch it again during boot camp as a treat for surviving battle stations (an intensive 36-hour test of everything we learned in boot camp).

 Top Gun was an excessively highlighted version of Navy life which sidestepped the awkwardness of paperwork, duty, and cramped quarters.
 Navy life was very different from Hollywood’s version, but that didn’t mean I loved it any less.

 When my four-year contract was going to expire, many other sailors were in my boat.
 We were deployed to the Persian Gulf, and there was a big push to get us off before the ship left the area.
 By the time I needed to leave, the regular seats were full.
 Instead of going out with all the other supplies and mail like I expected, I was selected for a black hawk helicopter ride.